jthegedus/svelte-adapter-firebase/README.md

 <details>
 <summary>Output with Multiple Sites</summary>

-In a multi-site setup, the `target` or `site` field from hosting config in `firebase.json` is used as the server output dir:
+In a multi-site setup, the `site` or `target` field from hosting config in `firebase.json` is used as the server output dir:

 ```
-firebase.json ("target": "myCoolSite","public": "myApp")
+firebase.json ("site": "myCoolSite","public": "myApp")
 package.json
 svelte.config.js
 src/